 - Where a company has not developed a rigorous diversity strategy.

 Our voting and engagement policy

 Our policy intends to address the two objectives listed above.

 As part of the research conducted ahead of a company’s AGM to inform our voting decisions, we will look at two key indicators:

 - A company’s publicly disclosed diversity and inclusion policies

-We expect a company to provide basic public disclosure on its diversity and inclusion policies and practices, not just in relation to gender but encompassing a wider understanding of diversity.
+We expect a company to provide basic public disclosure on its diversity and inclusion policies and practices, not just in relation to gender but encompassing a wider understanding of diversity and inclusion.
 We expect to find this on the company’s corporate website, its careers page and in its annual report (or corporate social responsibility report).

-We firmly emphasise that 30% does not represent a mandatory quota, and we will judge each company on a case-by-case basis, in the context of its geography and industry, as well as any other workforce data it discloses.
-We also appreciate gender is not the only measure of diversity; however, it is the only one universally disclosed at board level, and therefore the only one on which we can vote at present.
+We firmly emphasise 30% does not represent a mandatory quota, and we will judge each company on a case-by-case basis, in the context of its geography and industry, as well as any other workforce data it discloses.
+This will include data at various levels of seniority, beyond just board-level disclosures, and diversity data beyond gender, such as age, ethnicity, or education.

 Voting action scenarios